Cardinal-Space-Mining/ControlsOnboardingResources/Environment/README.md

 During the 23-24 season, we used ROS2 Humble since it will receive long-term support (until 2027), but we will most likely be changing to ROS2 Jazzy (note: ROS2 Jazzy is for Ubuntu 24.04 version or newer).

 To install ROS2 Jazzy, follow the instructions found at: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html.
 If you wish, you can also do the examples at the end of the installation instructions.

+### To use and create ROS projects you will need `colcon`
+To install `colcon`, open a Ubuntu Terminal and run `sudo apt install python3-colcon-common-extensions`.
+You will need to also enter `y` to confirm install.